dawnbreaks/DDPush/README.md

 DDPush
 ========
 Mirror of DDPush.
-For more information please refer to DDPush official site DDPush(http://www.ddpush.net)
+For more information please refer to the official site of DDPush(http://www.ddpush.net)